 Routine childhood vaccines for children ages 2 months through 18 years of age regardless of insurance status.
 Limited vaccines for eligible adults may also be available.
 Immunization schedule

 Family Planning/pregnancy testing.
 Empower clients to make informed decisions regarding their reproductive futures, including pregnancy testing, emergency contraception, hormonal and barrier contraceptives and contraceptive methods counseling.

 Prenatal Counseling, Postpartum Outreach.
 Resource counseling, education, and linkage with services.

 Well Child Exams.
 Developmental and Health screenings, immunizations, and parenting support.
-Health screenings include the Early Periodic Screening Diagnosis and Treatment (EPSTD) program for children on Denali Kid Care/Medicaid.
+Health screenings include the Early Periodic Screening Diagnosis and Treatment (EPSDT) program for children on Denali Kid Care/Medicaid.

 Tuberculosis (TB) screening and treatment.
 TB skin testing, education, and case management in coordination with your primary health care provider for both active and latent TB infection.